Credit Cards Balance Transfer Credit Cards

 • Immediately starts accruing interest

 If you compare credit cards, most allow cash advances.
-However, that doesn’t mean it’s a good idea to actually do one.
+However, that doesn’t mean it’s a good idea to actually use one.

 Cash advances come with high interest rates that are separate from your card’s standard interest rate.
 You might also be on the hook for a cash advance fee.

-If you can, we recommend staying away from cash advances, as the benefits don’t typically outweigh the drawbacks.
+If you can, I recommend staying away from cash advances, as the benefits don’t typically outweigh the drawbacks.
 But if it’s an emergency situation and you need physical cash for some reason, a cash advance could make sense.
+I would recommend having a plan in place to pay it off as quickly as possible.

 Paying off a cash advance with a balance transfer

-You might find yourself in a situation where you needed a cash advance for quick money but are now struggling to pay off your cash advance balance with its high interest rate.
+You might find yourself in a situation in which you needed a cash advance for quick money but are now struggling to pay off your cash advance balance with its high interest rate.
 In this scenario, it’s possible to pay off your cash advance with a balance transfer.

 If you open a balance transfer card with a balance transfer offer, you could transfer your cash advance balance to your new card and take some time to pay off your balance — without having to worry about a ridiculously high interest rate (at least for the length of your introductory APR period).